NU LibChat Widget

 Q: Can I use TED Talks videos in my course?

-Some of the Library's databases like Films on Demand include TED Talks videos within their collection.
+A: Some of the Library's databases like Films on Demand include TED Talks videos within their collection.
 You are free to persistently link or embed any TED Talks video you discover within a Library video database.
 You can browse the collection of TED Talks videos available in Films on Demand by clicking here.

 Alternatively, you can search for TED Talks with a Creative Commons license directly from their official website or YouTube channel.